MuteJester/Simple_Image_Processing_Library/README.md

 `void Tresholding(const char *mode,int value);`

-methood takes as arguments one of current 2 modes and a value of diffrence on which the algorithm will run the tresholding process ,the larger the value of "value" argument the staturation effected will be greater.
+method takes as arguments one of current 2 mods and a value of difference on which the algorithm will run the thresholding process ,the larger the value of "value" argument the staturation effected will be greater.

 The two mode are:
-1)"Trunc" - method using this mode will drop the lower pixel value and increase the larger 2)"EdgeTriggerd" - will drop pixels that are diffrent then the sequal before them. and increse the ones that follow the same weight.
+1)"Trunc" - method using this mode will drop the lower pixel value and increase the larger 2)"EdgeTriggerd" - will drop pixels that are different then the sequal before them. and increse the ones that follow the same weight.

 example: